Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 ## Practical Considerations:
 - For learning and practice purposes, start with a lightweight model which is faster to load and train, and move on to larger models only for performance.
 - Before using any dataset on any model (LLM), be sure that the input data format of that dataset matches the model's data template; otherwise, you need to make a function to format the data.
+An example of an input/output format for the decoder models such as LLAMA2 is `example_format.png`.